Using Asset Tags to Improve Equipment Tracking and Management

 - Providing senior managers with relevant and timely information so they can make informed capital investment decisions

 Types of Asset Tags

-“The foundation of any successful asset management program begins with barcode tags or labels,” Adams said.
+“The foundation of any successful asset management program begins with barcode tags or labels,” McDonough said.
 “Quality, durable labels, paired with barcode scanners and inventory management software, are the ideal solution for a robust program.”